box/box-developer-changelog/content/2021/11-29-oauth-20-redirect-url-updates.md

 #  OAuth 2.0 Redirect URL Updates

-Today, we released the a new feature to the Box Developer Console, allowing developers to add multiple redirect URIs to an OAuth 2.0 application.
+Today, we released a new feature to the Box Developer Console, allowing developers to add multiple redirect URIs for an OAuth 2.0 application.

 <!-- more -->

-Starting today November 29, 2021, new applications using OAuth 2.0 will require the URIs set in the configuration tab of the Developer Console to strictly match the one used during redirect.
-In addition, both new and exiting applications, will gain the ability to add multiple redirect URIs.
+Starting November 29, 2021, new applications using OAuth 2.0 will require the URIs set in the configuration tab of the Developer Console to strictly match the one used during redirect.
+In addition, both new and existing applications, will gain the ability to add multiple redirect URIs.

-For existing applications, the deadline to make changes to this URL to avoid service disruption is May 13, 2022.
+For existing applications, the deadline to make changes to this URL and avoid service disruption is May 13, 2022.

 ## Updates